yukomath/Skin-Cancer-Classification/README.md

 - Inverse-frequency weighted loss only
 - Square-root scaled inverse-frequency weighted loss only

-For each method, the best checkpoint was selected based on melanoma recall on the validation set, reflecting the clinical importance of minimizing false negatives for melanoma.
+For each method, the optimal checkpoint was selected based on melanoma recall within validation set, reflecting the clinical priority of minimizing false negatives for melanoma.

-The resulting models were then compared using classification performance metrics.
-Among the evaluated approaches, the inverse-frequency weighted loss model achieved the best balance between melanoma recall, macro F1-score, and classification performance.
-Therefore, it was chosen as the final model for this project.
+The resulting models were then compared across standard classification performance metrics.
+Among the evaluated approaches, the inverse-frequency weighted loss model achieved the prime balance among melanoma recall, macro F1-score, and classification performance.
+Therefore, it was selected as the final model for this project.

-The final model uses a weighted cross-entropy loss with inverse-frequency class weights, giving larger penalties to rare classes and helping the model better recognize malignant lesions while maintaining strong performance.
+The final model utilizes a weighted cross-entropy loss function with inverse-frequency class weights.
+This approach applies large penalties to rare classes and helps the model better identify malignant lesions while maintaining strong performance.

 All project files are available in the following folder: